iamtwan/solidify/backend/README.md

 ### Environment Configuration

-Create a `.env` file in the backend `app` root directory with the following variables (ensure you insert your own credentials):
+Create a `.env` file in the backend `app` root directory with the following variables (ensure you insert your own credentials and or update your own values if you are deploying):

 - SECRET_KEY=`run openssl rand -hex 32`
 - SPOTIFY_CLIENT_ID=your_spotify_client_id